gem-pasteur/macsyfinder/doc/implementation.rst

 .. note::

-    a complete description of the secretion system modelling is available in the section :ref:`system_definition`
+    a complete description of macromolecular systems modelling is available in the section :ref:`system_definition`

 .. _gene-implementation: